-Mr. Rajesh Tope, Minister for Public Health and Family Welfare, Govt of Maharashtra today Advocated FICCI Associates to Assist Maharashtra with Behavioral Healthcare Centers in the district and Taluka levels.
-In addition, he hunted business’s assistance in procuring essential drugs such as Remdesivir, oxygen concentrators, PSA (Pressure Swing Absorption) Nitrogen Generators, raising liquid oxygen storage capabilities, amongst others.
+Mr. Rajesh Tope, Minister for Public Health and Family Welfare, Govt of Maharashtra today, Advocated FICCI Associates to Assist Maharashtra with Behavioral Healthcare Centers in the district and Taluka levels.
+In addition, he asked business’s assistance in procuring essential drugs such as Remdesivir, oxygen concentrators, PSA (Pressure Swing Absorption) Nitrogen Generators, raising liquid oxygen storage capabilities, amongst others.

-“The numbers (of COVID positive patients) keep rising daily.
+The numbers (of COVID positive patients) keep rising daily.
 The summit is likely by mid-May, and the hospitals are already overwhelmed.
 The access to physicians and other health care staff is now painful at present.
 We urge the industry to develop notions like tele-ICU, in which identification and therapy could be accomplished remotely.

-Talking about the road ahead, Ms Motwani stated,”Particular requirements will need to be mapped in the country level and subsequently taken to our associates from the medical industry to deliver certain solutions.”
+Talking about the road ahead, Ms. Motwani stated, particular requirements will need to be mapped in the country level and subsequently taken to our associates from the medical industry to deliver certain solutions.